Audrey Roloff Accused Of Bragging And Being Un-Christian In Post About Breastfeeding

 “No, no she isn’t,” Cheryl Nagel said.
 “She’s a woman who likes talking about her life and her baby!!”

-Other people thought the problem lies with the critic and her supposed issues, not on Audrey.
+Other people thought the problem lies with the critic and her supposed issues, not with Audrey.

 “Usually the level of hostility exposes deep jealousy.
 What are you jealous of?
-Your’e clearly intimidated and unhappy with her happiness.
+Your’e [sic] clearly intimidated and unhappy with her happiness.
 I hope you get well soon,” Nagel said.
 “Oh… you’re just angry and hateful.
 My mistake.
 Lol.”

-“No she is just arrogant little girl, trying to be famous!!
+“No she is just [an] arrogant little girl, trying to be famous!!
 Yuck yuck yuck,” the critic replied.
 “No I’m loving and real.”

 A few others pointed out that if she doesn’t like what Audrey is sharing, she could simply unfollow her.